irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 There is another question that interests me more, however.
 If human cognition is computable, then how come we are able to conceive of non-computable things?
 What happens inside a mathematician's mind when he/she thinks of say, Chaitin's Omega?
 The straightforward answer would be that we are just fooling ourselves, but we seem to be able to reason perfectly fine about these objects supposedly beyond our comprehension.

 Second, whether the Universe is computable.
-This could be otherwise stated as whether there is such a thing as *true* randomness.
+This could be otherwise stated as whether there is such a thing as *true randomness*.
 The obvious candidate for this would be quantum mechanics.
 As a side note, let us remark that probability theory, the usual way to deal mathematically with randomness, was initially created to deal with *uncertainty*, in the sense of things that we could in principle know, but don't.
 The existence of "true" randomness would imply that there are things that we *cannot* know.

 Finally, we can consider the combinations of these two questions:

 1. If minds are non-computable, and the universe isn't, then there must be clearly be something "outside" the empirical world from where our non-computable minds emanate.
 This would suggest something like [Cartesian Dualism](https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism), or the [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis).
-2. If neither minds nor the universe are computable, there doesn't seem to be much that we can say, beyond the observation that there would be facts about the universe that science can never elucidate.
+2. If neither minds nor the universe are computable, there doesn't seem to be much that we can say a priori, beyond the observation that there would be facts about the universe that science can never elucidate.
+There is however a wild possibility in that case[^dash].
+If non-computable physical processes exist, it may be possible for us to harness them to perform [*hypercomputation*](https://en.wikipedia.org/wiki/Hypercomputation).
+The consequences of that would be literally *apocalyptic*[^apocalypse], as we would be able to do things like solve the Halting Problem or solve the Collatz Conjecture by brute force in an instant.
+Since these would still be out of the grasp of computable science, we may have to develop a higher order "Hyperscience" that can cope with non-computable objects.
 3. If both minds and the universe are computable, we seem to be in the opposite situation that science could in principle come to a complete description of the universe, but that since minds are computational processes (and therefore deterministic), the notion of Free Will is completely illusory.
 4. If minds are computable, but the universe isn't, we seem even worse off than in the previous case.
 Not only is Free Will an illusion (perhaps due to non-computable processes acting as inputs to our minds), but we have no hope of achieving a complete rational picture of the universe.
 Even worse, there might exist true [non-computable minds](https://en.wikipedia.org/wiki/Solomonoff's_theory_of_inductive_inference), to which we would be as ants.
 This is probably not a good universe for us to exist in.

+[^dash]: Thanks to Dashiell Stander for pointing that out to me.

+[^apocalypse]: The word "Apocalypse" here should be understood as both "[The End of the World as we know it](https://en.wikipedia.org/wiki/Apocalyptic_and_post-apocalyptic_fiction)" and "[Cosmic Revelation](https://en.wikipedia.org/wiki/Apocalypse)".

 ![](/assets/img/real/map-territory.png)